oktaytuncay/Kubernetes/kubernetes.md

   <secret-name> --from-literal=<key>=<value>
 ```

-If you want to add additional key-value paris, you can add as many --from-literal options as you want.
+If you want to add additional key-value pairs, you can add as many --from-literal options as you want.

 ```bash
 kubectl create secret generic \